a-kore/RPQ-pytorch/README.md

 If we reverse this process, we can dynamically spawn a larger set of vectors from a much smaller set of codebooks containing sub-vectors and a set of randomized uint8 indices, rather than having to persistently hold a much larger set of vectors.
 This can be used during the forward pass to expand/compile the weight just-in-time in order to perform the operations on the input.

 This creates a state for a model where the weights are "dormant" and expanded to their active state just before use.
 This plays very well with methods like **gradient checkpointing** (and inference, similarly) where we can unpack the weights again rather then storing them.
+In other words, the weights are part of the dynamic computational graph and can be forgotten/unpacked whenever they are needed.

 However, this doesn't come for free, the indices inherit from a set of shared codebooks, so the larger the weights, the more likelihood that vectors generated will share sub-vectors.
 This can be prevented by increasing the number of codebooks, but requires more testing to see what the minimum number of codebooks required for each implementation should be.